ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/get/get-names.markdown

 {PANEL: Usage Sample}

-In this sample we load a user document and use `Advanced.GetTimeSeriesFor` to get a list of its time series' names.
+In this sample, we load a user document and use `Advanced.GetTimeSeriesFor` to get a list of its time series' names.
 {CODE timeseries_region_Retrieve-TimeSeries-Names@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}